 - Smith, Kline & French Laboratories, “Clinical Uses of Thorazine,” The College of Physicians of Philadelphia Digital Library, accessed May 28, 2019, https://www.cppdigitallibrary.org/items/show/6780.

 - Smith, Kline & French Laboratories, “When Your Patient Says: “I can’t stand the pain any longer”,” The College of Physicians of Philadelphia Digital Library, accessed May 28, 2019, https://www.cppdigitallibrary.org/items/show/6774.

-Newspaper sources are copyrighted by their respective authors/owners.
+Images, Advertisements, and Newspaper sources are copyrighted by their respective authors/owners.
 They are used here for educational purposes only.

 If you would like to use any information on this website (including text, bios, photos and any other information) we encourage you to contact us.
 We do not own all of the materials on this website/blog.
 Many of these materials are courtesy of other sources and the original copyright holders retain all applicable rights under the law.
 Please remember that information contained on this site, authored/owned by KHI, is provided under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.